Arkhymadhe/ForwardForward/README.md

 Note that the difference between this algorithm and regular backprop is not the prescence of gradients or lack thereof; it is the scale and purpose at which and for which the gradients are calculated.

 For backprop, the gradients are calculated on a global scale; for the forward-forward algorithm, the gradients are local in scope.
-This means that each layer calcukated its own gradient independently of the others.
+This means that each layer calculated its own gradients independently of the others.
 It calculates it own gradients, updates its own paremeters, and then uses the new parameters to transform the input data sending the input data to the next layer in the network, where the process is repeated.

 ---
 ## Tech Stack